-Because Contentful is a “headless” content management platform, the routing of content is handled in your application (for example, the “folder” in site.com/blog/blog-post-name).
+Because Contentful has all the functionality of a headless CMS – and more besides – the routing of content is handled in your application, e.g., the “folder” in site.com/blog/blog-post-name.
 Typically, Contentful content that is mapped to a view or page has a slug field, and routing handled elsewhere (but inferred sometimes by your content type, like “Blog”).

 For example, with JamStack applications, it’s often easier to simply manage redirects in a single file at the host, such as Vercel or Netlify.
 It’s centrally managed, and there are powerful options; it gives customers the ability to specify complex redirect rules such as “splats” (wild cards), the type of redirect (301, 410 for retired content, etc.), index/noindex status and control over 404 page content — you might wish to redirect someone not finding blog content to a featured post, or a search feature.
 In addition, the order of these operations matters, and a single config file is fast and reliable.